aruniverse/itwin-cospace/README.md

 ```

 We'll be taking advantage of [pnpm workspaces](https://pnpm.io/workspaces) to link the node_modules of all the repos in the workspace together.
-All of those dependencies will need to be defined in `itwin_devspace/rush.json`, and then all the dependencies that are in the workspace needs to be linked together by setting the version to `"workspace:*"` in the `package.json` of every package defined in the `rush.json`.
+All of the dependencies will need to be defined in `itwin_devspace/rush.json`, and then all the dependencies that are in the workspace needs to be linked together by setting their version to `"workspace:*"` in the `package.json` of every package defined in the `rush.json`.

-You should be able to expand on this and more repos to the workspace as long as you update the `rush.json` and the `package.json` accordingly.
+You should be able to add more repos to the workspace as long as you update the `rush.json` and the `package.json`'s accordingly.

 ## Steps
 I'd recommend having a different shell for each repo you're linking.